 Space is limited on the trains and we recommend leaving prams in the car where possible.
 We’ll do our best to help if this isn’t a suitable option.

 Unfortunately our play area at Oxenhope Station will not be open.

 FAQs - Well-being

 How will you ensure that the Railway is a safe place to visit?

 We’ve implemented enhanced cleaning regimes in line with government guidance.
 Each compartment will be fully cleaned before every journey, and hand sanitiser will be available at various locations.

 We’ve been working hard to make sure that the Railway’s a safe place to visit.
-We’re proud to have been awarded the ‘We’re Good to Go’ industry charter mark as a result.

-This shows that we’ve worked hard to follow Government and industry COVID-19 guidelines.
+We have worked hard to follow Government and industry COVID-19 guidelines.
 It means you can be sure we have processes in place to maintain cleanliness and safety.

 How will you enforce social distancing?